 The subject site is an "L" shaped property located on the north side of Dundas Street West and the west side of Parkerhill Road.
 Immediately north and east of the property are low density residential uses (single detached homes).
 There is a 13 storey mixed use building and a seven storey residential building on the east side of Parkerhill Road.
 On the south side of Dundas Street West is a four storey office/commercial building.
 On the west side of the subject site is Mary Fix Creek and beyond is a complex of three storey stacked townhomes.

+The surrounding land uses are:

 North: Low density, single detached dwellings

-- East: A 13 storey mixed use building and a seven storey apartment building - South: A four storey office/commercial building - West: Mary Fix Creek and associated hazard lands, with three storey stacked townhomes just beyond.
+East: A 13 storey mixed use building and a seven storey

+apartment building

+South: A four storey office/commercial building

+West: Mary Fix Creek and associated hazard lands, with

+three storey stacked townhomes just beyond.